oroinc/orocommerce/src/Oro/Bundle/InventoryBundle/Resources/doc/inventory-level-api.md

 }
 ```

-POST Warehouse Inventory Level
+POST Inventory Level
 ==============================

-Creates a single **Warehouse Inventory Level**.
+Creates a single **Inventory Level**.

-This API can be used to create a Warehouse Inventory Level.
+This API can be used to create a Inventory Level.

-One Product SKU must be provided as a Product relationship in order to relate the Warehouse Inventory Level to a Product.
+One Product SKU must be provided as a Product relationship in order to relate the Inventory Level to a Product.

-One Warehouse ID must be provided as a Warehouse relationship if there are multiple Warehouses in the system in order to relate the Warehouse Inventory Level to a Warehouse.

-One Product Unit code can be provided as a Unit relationship in order to relate the Warehouse Inventory Level to a Product Unit Precision.
+One Product Unit code can be provided as a Unit relationship in order to relate the Inventory Level to a Product Unit Precision.
 The default Product Unit is the one of the primary Product Unit Precision of the Product.

-Warehouse Inventory Level quantity must be provided as an attribute.
+Inventory Level quantity must be provided as an attribute.

 Resource URL
 ------------
-`{web_backend_prefix}/api/warehouseinventorylevels`
+`{web_backend_prefix}/api/inventorylevels`

 Request Headers
 ---------------